create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### SFRotation **straighten** (*upVector = new SFVec3f (0, 1, 0)*)

 Straightens the rotation so that the x-axis of the resulting rotation is parallel to the plane spawned by upVector.
-The default  value for *upVector* is the y-Axis.
+The default  value for *upVector* is the y-axis.

 ## SFVec2d/SFVec2f Object